dwolf42/java_courses/src/org/demo/README.md

-This is to experiment with packages and the usage of the names In B.java the calls can be found.
+This is to experiment with packages and the usage of full names and short names.
+In B.java the calls can be found.